 While you're out enjoying the Delaware River, remember to wear a life jacket and practice water safety!
 Watch the video below for tips from DWGNRA park rangers.

-Plan a visit and discover for yourself what generations of vacationers have loved about Delaware Water Gap!
+Plan a visit to experience Delaware Water Gap camping and hiking and more.
+Discover for yourself what generations of vacationers have loved about Delaware Water Gap!
 Don't forget to check out special offers and upcoming events in the region, and explore more of the charming small towns in the Pocono Mountains.

 Picture Yourself in Delaware Water Gap